Royce Lewis Player Props: Twins vs. Red Sox

 Royce Lewis At The Plate

-- Lewis is hitting .281 with a double, two home runs and two walks.
+- Lewis is batting .311 with a double, three home runs and two walks.

-- He has gone deep in two of 16 games played this year, and in 3.4% of his plate appearances.
+- Lewis has picked up a hit in 64.7% of his 17 games this year, with multiple hits in 23.5% of those games.

+- In 17.6% of his games this year, he has gone deep, and 4.8% of his trips to the dish.

-- Lewis has had an RBI in five games this year (31.3%), including three multi-RBI outings (18.8%).
-He has also driven in three or more of his team's runs in one contest.
+- In six games this season (35.3%), Lewis has picked up an RBI, and in three of those games (17.6%) he had two or more.
+He has also driven home three or more of his team's runs in one contest.

-- He has scored in six of 16 games so far this season.
+- He has scored in seven games this season (41.2%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.